DanieleOttaviano/test_omnivisor_host/README.md

 ## Results

-Raw results are saved in the directory `test_omnnivisor_host/results`.
-Visualize the results using the provided notebook: `test_omnnivisor_host/notebooks/Omnivisor_test_plots.ipynb`.
+Results can be visualized in the provided notebook: `test_omnnivisor_host/notebooks/Omnivisor_test_plots.ipynb`.